Basjohn/SHITTY-PiP-QUICKSWAP/Index.md

   - QSS-only styling (no programmatic styling)
   - Full QMouseEvent API for event forwarding

+- **Wheel Resize Behavior (tuned)**:
+  - Dynamic fine-step near minimum bounds (no modifiers required) to prevent step skipping at extremes
+  - **Screen boundary performance** (2025-10-09 fix): Boundary smoothing logic now checks for **stable pinned edges** before reducing resize steps.
+When a window is pinned to a screen edge (e.g., left edge at x=0) and growing away from that edge, full resize deltas are applied without smoothing.
+Only triggers 2px smoothing when the window is actually trying to move beyond screen limits.
+This eliminates the slow resize issue at screen corners (especially bottom-left) while maintaining proper boundary handling.
+  - Min-size inner-AR lock when `content_aspect` is provided (maintains aspect ratio at minimum sizes using canvas insets)
+  - Opportunistic persistence: after wheel-apply and drag/resize release, if the host exposes `_persist_current_geometry()`, it is called to persist geometry (standalone DWM)

 #### Supporting Components
 - **`WindowManagementCore`**: Overlay management and state persistence
 - **`WindowState` & `WindowStateManager`**: Position/size save/restore